lennyleadership/zhichang/content/docs/01 Interview Experience/26 CRL Env Chemist/03 Interview Preparation/02_Questions for them.md

-What types of instrument are there?
+* What types of instrument are there?

-What does the unionized environment look like in the team?
+* What does the unionized environment look like in the team?

-How does the Chemist interact with the team?
+* How does the Chemist interact with the team?

-How does the chemist function in the operation?
+* How does the chemist function in the operation?

+* any plan for lab accreditation?

+* LIMS and EDMS interface